Who is leading the change

 The Victorian Government establish a secure Central Information Point.
 Led by Victoria Police, it should consist of a co-located multi-disciplinary team with representatives from Victoria Police, the courts (registry staff), the Department of Health and Human Services and the Department of Justice and Regulation (Corrections Victoria) who are authorised to obtain information from their respective databases.
 A summary of this information should be available to the Risk Assessment and Management Panels, the recommended Support and Safety Hubs, the 24-hour crisis telephone service Safe Steps and the Men’s Referral Service to permit effective assessment and management of risk in individual cases.

-- (FSV) has established the (CIP) in partnership with Victoria Police, the Magistrates’ Court of Victoria, Corrections Victoria and the Department of Health and Human Services (partner agencies).
-Staff from Family Safety Victoria and these agencies work side by side to provide information about a perpetrator or alleged perpetrator of family violence into a consolidated report for family violence risk assessment and management.
+Staff from FSV and these agencies work together to provide information about a perpetrator or alleged perpetrator of family violence into a consolidated report for family violence risk assessment and management.

-The Orange Door Network consistently emphasised the value in having information consolidated into a single report and available in a timely manner.
-CIP reports have allowed action to be taken sooner to reduce risk and increase safety.
+Practitioners who have access to the CIP consistently emphasise the value in being able to access consolidated information in a timely manner and having a more comprehensive view of family violence risk.
+Information sharing from the CIP has allowed action to be taken sooner to reduce risk and increase safety.
 The CIP has also enabled preventative work to occur and has empowered decision making and increased self-determination for victim survivors.